-Certified Practising Horticulturist (CPH) ProgrammeINTRODUCTION
+Certified Practising Horticulturist (CPH) Programme

 The Certified Practising Horticulturist (CPH) Programme is a professional recognition programme for practising horticulturists who wish to seek accreditation of their professional status.
-The CPH programme is offered by the Centre for Urban Greenery and Ecology (CUGE), National Parks Board and is accredited with the Australian Institute of Horticulture (AIH).
+The programme is offered by the Centre for Urban Greenery and Ecology (CUGE), National Parks Board and is accredited with the Australian Institute of Horticulture (AIH).

+The desired outcome of this programme is to have a professional, competent and credible core group of horticulture practitioners and professionals to sustain and forge forward the premier brand of Singapore as a 'City in the Garden'.
 The programme aims to recognise professional competencies of personnel in the horticulture industry.
 Certification will provide a means to identify professionals with a thorough knowledge of horticultural practices.
 This programme serves as continuing professional development for horticulture practitioners.

-The Certified Practising Horticulturist Programme comprises of 10 domains:
+The programme comprises of 10 domains:

-1. Introduction – applying the concept of 'Integrated Plant & Landscape Health'
+- Introduction – applying the concept of 'Integrated Plant & Landscape Health'

-2. Plant science
+- Plant science

-3. Soil science
+- Soil science

-4. Water cycles and systems
+- Water cycles and systems

-5. Nutrition of plants and soils
+- Nutrition of plants and soils

-6. Diagnosis of plant health
+- Diagnosis of plant health

-7. Evaluating a site
+- Evaluating a site

-8. Principles of design
+- Principles of design

-8A.
-Selection of plants
+- Selection of plants

-8B.
-Selection of landscape materials
+- Selection of landscape materials

-9. Project management
+- Project management

-10. Developing a maintenance program
+- Developing a maintenance program

 Trainees who have successfully achieved certification will be registered as a Certified Practising Horticulturist with National Parks Board, Singapore and is endorsed by the Australia Institute of Horticulture.

 Interested applicants should meet the following entry requirements: